The Essential Guide To Importing Dietary Supplements

 5. Total Net Quantity: This is the unit of measurement as it pertains to the listed ingredients.

-6. Manufacturer, Packer, Distributor’s name and addresses: Origin information of the product.
+6. Manufacturer, Packer, Distributor’s name and Addresses: Origin information of the product.

 The consequences of violating the rules and regulations of the FDA can be crippling to any importer.
 Violations lead to seizure, detention, or even refusal of admission.
-Label violations will lead to the denial of imported goods.
-Thousands of labeling violations occur annually, leading to multiple courses of action by the FDA.

 Ingredient Requirements

-The FSVP program requires importers to verify that their supplier analyzes potential risks.
+The FSVP requires importers to verify that their supplier analyzes potential risks.
 The program ensures that FDA standards are in place for cultivating and harvesting certain vegetables and fruits used in dietary supplements.

-Manufacturing Requirements
+Manufacturing Facility Registration Requirements

 The facility of origin must follow a set of parameters for exporting goods.
 Manufacturer facilities are mandated to register and maintain FDA standards.
 Along with these assurances, they must permit the FDA to inspect the facility if needed.